Leykimteng/Note/Note.md

   ```
 ---
 #### Lamda Expression
-is use to create the function and assign to the val(immutable variable) the val variable will become a function
+is use to create the function and assign to the var the val variable will become a function
 Syntax
 `val FunName = (parameter) => {}`
-Immutable variable aka val is the read only variable and can assign only one
+val is Immutable variable aka val is the read only variable and can assign only one
 #### Recursive Function
 function that call function it self
 Syntax